hosking/persistence/proposals/simple-transactions/Overview.md

 * Closed nested transactions
 * Open nested transactions and semantic hooks for further extended semantics
 * Transactions over persistent data
-* Explicit log of application chosen data describing what eacg transaction "did"
+* Explicit log of application-chosen data describing what each successful transaction "did"

 ### Efficiency Considerations

 Maintain Wasm's efficiency properties as much as possible, namely:

 * all operations are reliably cheap, ideally constant time
-* field accesses are single-indirection loads and stores (but possibly with read or write set maintenance)
+* field accesses are single-indirection loads and stores
 * allocation remains fast
-* no implicit allocation on the heap (e.g. boxing)
+* no implicit allocation on the heap (e.g., boxing)
-* primitive values should not need to be boxed to be stored in managed data structures
+* primitive values should not need to be boxed to be stored in transactional data structures
 * unboxed scalars are interchangeable with references
 * allows ahead-of-time compilation and code caching